Lotus eletre front

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-If we told you three years ago that an all-electric Lotus SUV was in the pipeline and due by the end of this year you’d call us mad.
-Then if we told you the brand would develop a new platform – not something poached from its Chinese parent company Geely, which includes Volvo and Polestar – it would be downright unbelievable, but here it is.
+If we told you three years ago that an all-electric Lotus SUV was in the pipeline, you’d call us mad.
+Then, if we told you the brand would develop a new platform – not something poached from its Chinese parent company, Geely, which includes Volvo and Polestar – it would be downright unbelievable, but here it is, and it’s called the Lotus Eletre (from $189,990 plus on-road costs).

-We can only assume a number of sleepless nights were had at the brand’s new global headquarters in Wuhan, China as it prepares to flip the brand on its head to become a key player in the EV premium lifestyle market with the capacity to produce up to 150,000 vehicles a year.
-The Lotus brand is ready for a complete rebrand off the back of the Lotus Eletre Type 132, Type 133, Type 134 and Type 135 sportscar.
+We can only assume several sleepless nights were had at the brand’s new global headquarters in Wuhan, China, as it prepares to flip the brand on its head to become a key player in the EV premium lifestyle market.

-Just like MG, we predict that you’ll be seeing a lot more Lotus cars on the road, but they won’t look like anything you remember.
-Managing Director of Lotus Group, Matt Windle (former Principal Engineer for Tesla Motors 2005-2012) calls the Eletre “a momentous point in our history” and when you look at what the future might hold for the brand he’s probably right.
+Like other premium Chinese car brands entering the Australian market, including brands like Xpeng and Zeekr, we predict you’ll see many more Lotus cars on the road.
+Managing Director of Lotus Group Matt Windle (former Principal Engineer for Tesla Motors 2005-2012) calls the Eletre “a momentous point in our history”, and when you look at what the future might hold for the brand, he’s probably right.

 Lotus eletre rear quarter